MCP Credit Management

 Key Takeaway

-You only pay for what is returned—1 credit per record, regardless of complexity.
+You only pay for records returned: 1 credit per record, regardless of complexity.